 9. Define a way to objectively weight your findings

-In addition to metrics like the ones above, you can use other methods to objectively weight and prioritize different issues, especially for qualitative feedback.
+In addition to user testing metrics like the ones above, you can use other methods to objectively weight and prioritize different issues, especially for qualitative feedback.

 One method we like to use is tally clouds: as you watch each test video, write down the issues that crop up in a loose cloud.
 Every time the same issue recurs, mark it with another tally.
 Cluster similar issues together as you go: for example, search, filters, and sorting.
 After reviewing all your videos, count which issues and clusters have the most tallies.
 (You can use post-its for this method as well).